chadrt21/dnd-webMaster/docs/srs.md

 Priority: *high*

-NPCs are the backbone of a good campign.
+NPCs are the backbone of a good campaign.
 It is the only tool that a DM has for interacting with the players in the game world and moving the story along.
-Therefore it is quintisential for the DM to be able to have constant access to NPC information such as stats, abilities, and notes.
+Therefore it is quintessential for the DM to be able to have constant access to NPC information such as stats, abilities, and notes.
 The DM also needs consistent access to player character information and it breaks the flow of the campaign if they are constantly asking their players for their stats.
 It is essential for the DM to keep accurate character information that is easily accessible and updatable on their end.
 DMs should be able to track every detail of a character.
 These character details are listed below.
 Information that can be derived from other information should not be explicitly stored in data, nor should it be explicitly editable.
 This feature is implemented as a tool that can be added or removed from the layout system.

 - Six core stats (Str, Dex, Con, Int, Wis, Cha)
 - Level